Grey-headed gull

-The grey-headed gull (Chroicocephalus cirrocephalus), also known as the gray-hooded gull, is a small species of gull which breeds patchily in South America and Africa south of the Sahara.
-It is not truly migratory, but is more widespread in winter.
-This species has occurred as a rare vagrant to North America, Italy and Spain.
-As is the case with many gulls, it has traditionally been placed in the genus Larus.
+The grey-headed gull (Chroicocephalus cirrocephalus), also known as the grey-hooded gull, is a small species of gull which breeds patchily in South America and Africa south of the Sahara.
+It is not truly migratory, but is dispersive, becoming more widespread in winter.
+This species has occurred as a rare vagrant to the United States, Italy, and Spain.
+As is the case with many gulls, it had traditionally been placed in the genus Larus.
+Recent evidence suggests the South American and African populations may represent two separate cryptic species.